guardian/prout/README.md

 _"Has your pull request been deployed yet?"_

-Tells you when your pull-requests are live - tells you when they're not, and should be.
+Tells you when your pull-requests are live.
+Tells you when they're not, and should be.

 Prout comes from the philosophy that: